Positive Intermediate Ricci Curvature on Fibre Bundles

-In order to modify the functions on $[t_2,\infty)$, we first create a $C^1$-function as follows.
-For $t \ge t_2$ set $L(t)=f(t_2)+\Delta(t-t_2).$ Clearly, the function is $C^1$ at $t=t_2$ and smooth elsewhere.
+is $C^1$ at $t=t_2$ and smooth elsewhere.
 Assume for the moment that the inequalities \eqref{EQ:RIC_K1}--\eqref{EQ:RIC_K4} hold for all $t\neq t_2$ with $f$ replaced by $\bar{f}$.
 It then follows from \cite[Lemma 3.1]{RW} that we can smooth $\bar{f}$ in a very small interval $t \in (t_2-\epsilon,t_2+\epsilon)$, whilst keeping all the above inequalities satisfied.
 This results in the desired function $\tilde{f}.$ It remains, therefore, to justify the assumption that extending $f$ by $L$ in \eqref{EQ:RIC_K1}--\eqref{EQ:RIC_K4} for $t \ge t_2$ results in inequalities which hold for all $t \ge t_2$.

-To analyse the curvature properties when replacing $f$ by $\tilde{f}$, we need the following lemma. \begin{lemma} Let $f_1,f_2\colon[T,\infty)\to (0,\infty)$ be smooth functions such that $f_1(T)=f_2(T)$ and $f_1'(T)=f_2'(T)$.
+To analyse the curvature properties when replacing $f$ by $\tilde{f}$, we need the following lemma. \begin{Lemma} Let $f_1,f_2\colon[T,\infty)\to (0,\infty)$ be smooth functions such that $f_1(T)=f_2(T)$ and $f_1'(T)=f_2'(T)$.
 If

 for all $t>T$, then